Thursday, August 7, 2025

 4:55 pm: Closing Remarks

-POST-CONFERENCE: Meet the Presenters' Reception at 5:15 pm
+POST-CONFERENCE: Reception with Presenters at 5:15 pm

 - Meet and network with attendees and conference presenters